Butler Hospital: Current operations

 Butler Hospital is southeastern New England's only adolescent, and adult and senior psychiatric treatment center, providing assessments and treatment for all major psychiatric illnesses and substance abuse.
-There are six treatment units in the hospital's inpatient program and their partial (or day) hospital makes up an additional three units.
+There are nine treatment units in the hospital's inpatient program and their partial (or day) hospital makes up an additional three units.
 Butler no longer has children's programs, as those were taken over by Bradley Hospital in East Providence.

 As an internationally recognized research center, Butler participates in many research initiatives including studies in major depression, obsessive compulsive disorder, Alzheimer's disease and other memory disorders, depression and anxiety in dementia caregivers, substance abuse and family violence, smoking cessation, and movement disorders such as Parkinson's disease.

 Butler Hospital employs approximately 950 full-time and part-time, clinical and non-clinical staff, in addition to more than 50 volunteers who assist in nearly all areas of the hospital.

 Mary Marran is the President and Chief Operating Officer, and the Chairman of the Board is George W. Shuster.